vaidehi8913/MurderousTCS/book/README.md

 clean the obsolete ones out every so often...

-# README LEFTOVER FROM CREATE REACT APP
+# README Leftover from create-react-app

 (we used create react app to make this, and this was the readme it came with.
 I don't know what is going on well enough to delete it quite yet)